blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 on stealth checks relying on moving silently.

 ### Spring boots (Common)
-When wearing these boots, you may expend a hit die to jump up to 30ft as a long jump or high jump.
+When wearing these boots, you may expend a stamina die to jump up to 30ft as a long jump or high jump.

 ### Knife boots (Common)